kca-mit/kca-website/README.md

-# MIT KSA Website 2016
+# MIT KCA Website 2020

-This is the source of the KSA website hosted on MIT infrastructure at <ksa.mit.edu>.
+This is the source of the KCA website hosted on MIT infrastructure at <ksa.mit.edu>.

 The goal is to have a modern-looking, easy to deploy and develop, static website.